 Oceanography and Marine Biology: An Annual Review remains one of the most cited sources in marine science and oceanography.
 The ever increasing interest in work in oceanography and marine biology and its relevance to global environmental issues, especially global climate change and its impacts, creates a demand for authoritative reviews summarizing the results of recent research.
 This volume covers topics that include resting cysts from coastal marine plankton, facilitation cascades in marine ecosystems, and the way that human activities are rapidly altering the sensory landscape and behaviour of marine animals.

 Rebecca L. Morris, Eliza C. Heery, Lynette H.L.
 Loke, Edward Lau, Elisabeth M.A.
-Strain, Laura Airoldi, Karen A. Alexander, Melanie J. Bishop, Ross A. Coleman, Jeffery R. Cordell, Yun-wei Dong, Louise B. Firth, Stephen J. Hawkins, Tom Heath, Michael Kokora, Shing Yip Lee, Jon K. Miller, Shimrit Perkol-Finkel, Andrew Rella, Peter D. Steinberg, Ichiro Takeuchi, Richard C. Thompson, Peter Todd, Jason D. Toft and Kenneth M.Y.
+Strain, Laura Airoldi, Karen A. Alexander, Melanie J. Bishop, Ross A. Coleman, Jeffery R. Cordell, Yun-Wei Dong, Louise B. Firth, Stephen J. Hawkins, Tom Heath, Michael Kokora, Shing Yip Lee, Jon K. Miller, Shimrit Perkol-Finkel, Andrew Rella, Peter D. Steinberg, Ichiro Takeuchi, Richard C. Thompson, Peter A. Todd, Jason D. Toft & Kenneth M.Y.
 Leung

 5. Consequences of Anthropogenic Changes in the Sensory Landscape of Marine Animals (OPEN ACCESS)

 Ivan Nagelkerken, Scott C. Doney & Philip L. Munday

 6. Biology and Ecology of the Globally Significant Kelp Ecklonia radiata